How to Get From Legazpi to Manila

 Legazpi to Manila by Bus

-If for some reason you decide to take the bus from Legazpi to Manila, prepare to travel for around 14 hours.
-We recommend taking a night bus so that you won’t lose a day on travelling and you could also save a night on accommodation.
+The bus from Legazpi to Manila takes around 10-13h.
+We recommend taking a night bus so that you won’t waste a day travelling, and you could also save a night on accommodation.

 Departure and arrival station